MEET JOY ZAZZERA

 Spine: Anatomy, Dysfunction & Application, 2021

-In progress: 55 hours of intensive training as a student in Yoga Medicine's 500 hour advanced yoga teacher training program.
+Completed 55 hours of intensive training on the spine's biomechanics, as a student in Yoga Medicine's 500 hour advanced yoga teacher training program.
 Studying and training under world-renowned teacher trainer and Yoga Medicine founder Tiffany Cruikshank and YM teacher Jenni Tarma.